30% OFF Tempcover fee in our app

 Yes, you may still need to pay both your compulsory and voluntary excess towards the cost of the repairs.
 That being said, you can claim back the cost of your excess from the insurance provider of the driver at fault.

-Usually, if you’re insurance company is dealing with the claim, they will be able to get the money back for you from the other insurer – this process is normally covered under your legal expenses cover.
-If, however, you don’t have legal expenses cover or the at-fault driver is driving without insurance, you may need to reclaim the funds through the courts.
+Usually, if your insurance company is dealing with the claim, they will be able to get the money back for you from the other insurer – this process is normally covered under your legal expenses cover.

-Temporary insurance comes with a compulsory excess set by each of the insurers.
+Temporary car insurance comes with a compulsory excess set by each of the insurers.
 This can differ depending on you, the vehicle and the insurer.
-You can find out what the compulsory excess amount is by viewing the policy wording during the quote process.
+Your excess will be highlighted during your purchase journey.

 Customer satisfaction